 What kind of fence is best for my property?

 At first glance, choosing a fence might not seem like a big deal.
 The important part is getting a fence that does the job and looks nice at the same time.
 But what is the job?
-Different people want a fence for different reasons.
-If you’re wondering what kind of fence is best for your property, it depends on your budget, goals, and aesthetic preferences.
+Different people want one for different reasons.
+If you’re wondering what kind is best for your property, it depends on your budget, goals, and aesthetic preferences.

 In this article, we’ll cover some of the best fences for different applications.
 These types have been tried and tested in New Zealand to work long-term with minimal maintenance.